tidota/swarm-sim/README.md

 # swarm-sim

+This is a meta package directing to simulation by different types of simulators: Stage and ARGoS.

+Both versions perform the same simulation task.
+Multiple robots collaborate to construct a chain from the root robot to the destination.

+For more details, please refer to the following repositories.

+- Swarm simulation by Stage

-Swarm simulation by Stage and ARGoS
+- Swarm simulation by ARGoS